 3. Horseshoe Bend

 Located just outside the Grand Canyon National Park, this has been the most favorite spot for visitors due to its vivid and spectacular views.
-It is a short less than a mile hike from the parking spot just next to Hwy-89 and the hike is well worth.
-You will be walking on sand from Jurassic period so watch out for fossils 🙂 Take good care while walking on the edge of the rim and be cautious of surroundings while moving from one rock to the other to capture the best views of horseshoe bend.
+It is a short less than a mile hike from the parking spot just next to Hwy-89 and the hike is well worth it.
+You will be walking on sand from the Jurassic period so watch out for fossils 🙂 Take good care while walking on the edge of the rim and be cautious of surroundings while moving from one rock to the other to capture the best views of the horseshoe bend.

 Carry wide angle lens to get the best complete shot of the Horseshoe bend.

-It is a beauty of its own and has limited tours daily, so at least 6 month advance reservations are recommended for most popular early morning tours.
+It is a beauty of its own and has limited tours daily, so at least 6-month advance reservations are recommended for most popular early morning tours.

 Drive back to Vegas thru North Arizona to experience Valley of Fire State Park along the way for its spectacular views.
-There are several spots just on the road making it perfect place for best photographs.
+There are several spots just on the road making it the perfect place for the best photographs.

 Watch this video to get a brief look about Arizona Roads:

 Here are some of the other posts you may like: